jafischer/layout/README.md

       "kCGWindowBounds": {"X":1486,"Y":0,"Width":32,"Height":22}
     },
    ```
-1. Next (and even klunkier), if you some windows whose title might change over time,
+1. Next (and even klunkier), if you have some windows whose title might change over time,
    for instance based on what file or project is open in your IDE, then you can edit their
    entries and use regular expressions as the window name, by adding `"exactMatch": false,`
    for example: